Overview

 Fact sheet index and general information

-Diseases You Can Get From Wildlife - a field guide for Hunters, Trappers, Anglers, and Biologists (PDF, 4 MB)
+Diseases You Can Get From Wildlife – A Field-guide for Hunters, Trappers, Anglers and Biologists

 - A booklet on the BC Environment website providing text and pictures to help inform and protect readers from potential infection with disease agents that sometimes occur in western Canada's wildlife.